shumwaymark/sentinelcam/README.rst

   displays.

 - Log publishing over ZeroMQ has also proven to be very effective.
-The **camwatcher** design uses this in a couple of ways.
+The **camwatcher** design exploits this in a couple of ways.
 One is for responding to activity being reported from the ``Outpost`` nodes in a real time manner.
 Additonally, task results from analysis running on the **sentinel** are collected using this same technique.
 See the ``sentinel`` setting in the `camwatcher.yaml <camwatcher.yaml>`_ file for how this is configured.

 The *CSV File Writers* run as dedicated I/O threads.
-This component is responsible for receiving queued data events and writing them into CSV-format text files based on the following data model.
+This component is responsible for receiving queued data records and writing them into CSV-format text files based on the following data model.

 Data model
 ----------